Feappii: Early history

-One of the mountainous Ingush societies, the Fyappins inhabited the mountainous Fappi region of Ingushetia in the Caucasus.
-The Fyappins bordered Dzheyrakh to the west, the Khamkhins to the east, the Nazranians to the north, and the Gudomakarians to the south.
+One of the mountainous Ingush societies, the Feappins inhabited the mountainous Fappi region of Ingushetia in the Caucasus.
+The Feappins bordered Dzheyrakh to the west, the Khamkhins to the east, the Nazranians to the north, and the Gudomakarians to the south.

-Historically, the Fyappins were known by the exonym of Georgian origin as Kists or Kistins, along with other variants such as Nearby Kists or Nearby Kistins.
+Historically, the Feappins were known by the exonym of Georgian origin as Kists or Kistins, along with other variants such as Nearby Kists or Nearby Kistins.
 The region where they resided was referred to as "Kistetia", as well as "Kistia" or "Kistinia".
-(Note: One of the earliest mentions of this toponym is found in the work Description of the Kingdom of Georgia by the 18th-century Georgian eristavi, historian, and geographer Vakhushti Bagrationi.
+(Note: One of the earliest mentions of this toponym is found in the work Description of the Kingdom of Georgia by the 18th-century Georgian eristavi, historian, and geographer Prince Vakhushti of Kartli.
 He localized it along the Gorge of the Armkhi river (historical "Kistinka"), situated in mountainous Ingushetia.)
 The first recorded mention of Kists dates back to the 7th century, in the work Ashkharhatsuyts, where it appeared in the form Kusts.
-However, in that context, it was used to generally describe the Ingush people, not specifically the Fyappins.
+However, in that context, it was used to generally describe the Ingush people, not specifically the Feappins.

+According to the ethnographer Chakh Akhriev, the Feappin society traces its foundation to Prince Kist, who settled in the region and founded the village of Erzi.
+From him descended the Oartskhoy clan of Erzi, with the Yandiev and Mamilov families as its principal branches, whose members were recognized as the ruling princes of Kistetia (the Feappii society).

-During the 16th to 17th centuries, a portion of the Fyappins migrated to Tusheti, Georgia, in search of land.
+During the 16th to 17th centuries, a portion of the Feappins migrated to Tusheti, Georgia, in search of land.
 (Note: As noted by Nataliya Volkova, "the resettlement of the Fappians to Tusheti is not chronologically determined."
 However, if the comparison made by Anatoly Genko of the Batskiye grebeny mentioned in Russian documents with the Bats people is correct, then the Fyappins were already present in Tusheti by the end of the 16th century.
 Additionally, Nataliya Volkova mentions various legends of the Bats and Ingush peoples.
 The Bats legends date the migration of the Fyappins to the times of Abbas the Great of the Safavid Empire.
 Nataliya Volkova and Leonid Lavrov, in a different work, date the migration no earlier than the 16th century.)
-Today, the descendants of these Fyappins are known as the Bats people.
-Another wave of migration of the Fyappins occurred in the 17th to 18th centuries to the region of Aukh (modern-day Dagestan).
+Today, the descendants of these Feappins are known as the Bats people.
+Another wave of migration occurred in the 17th to 18th centuries to the region of Aukh (modern-day Dagestan).
 Today, the descendants of those migrants are known as the Vyappiy and refer to Tyarsh as their ancestral village, as evidenced by their family chronicle (teptar):

 Their fathers left the village of Tyarsh in the Vabo District on a high mountain near the Buruv fortress.
 Tyarsh is the name of their eldest father.

-In 1733, fearing the expansion of the Ottoman Turks, the Fyappins, Dzherakhs and Khamkhins wrote a letter to Vakhtang VI, declaring their oath of allegiance to Kartli.
-The letter was signed by 16 representatives from leading surnames of the Fyappin, Dzherakh, and Khamkhin communities.
+In 1733, fearing the expansion of the Ottoman Turks, the Feappins, Dzherakhs and Khamkhins wrote a letter to Vakhtang VI, declaring their oath of allegiance to Kartli.
+The letter was signed by 16 representatives from leading surnames of the Feappin, Dzherakh, and Khamkhin communities.